For Your Home

 In addition to reducing your monthly utility bills with solar generation, Austin Energy offers a rebate to help reduce the upfront cost of your solar PV system installation.
 Your system may also qualify for a federal tax credit and property tax exemption.

 - Solar Rebates Available — You can earn a $2,500 rebate by completing our solar education course and installing a qualifying solar photovoltaic (PV) system on your home.

-- Monthly Value of Solar (VoS) Credits —You will also earn a Value of Solar credit on your monthly bill for every kilowatt-hour of electricity your solar PV system generates.
-Austin Energy credits residential solar production at the current Value of Solar Rate of 9.7 cents per kWh (effective January 1, 2018).
+- Value of Solar Bill Credits (pdf) —You will also earn a Value of Solar bill credit on your monthly bill for every kilowatt-hour of electricity your solar PV system generates.
+Austin Energy credits residential solar production at the current Value of Solar Rate of 9.91 cents per kWh.

 If you choose to lease your solar PV system, you are not eligible for a rebate; however, you will receive a VoS credit on your bill for every kilowatt-hour generated by your leased solar PV system.

 Power Purchase Agreements (PPAs) are not allowed in the Austin Energy Service Area as Austin Energy has the exclusive right to sell electricity in its service area.

 Do You Own Your Home?
 Use Our Checklist to See If It Meets Requirements for Rooftop Solar

 There are several important things you’ll need to check: